Hundreds of agencies for actors exist across the UK, serving different specialisms and niches. One size does not fit all.

-When you’re researching an agency that looks promising, check the talent works regularly.
+When you’re researching an agency that looks promising, check that their talent works regularly.
 Click through to the Spotlight profiles of each performer shown on the website – we were surprised how often this raised questions.

-there are some agencies on the lists that make us squirm.
+There are some agencies that make us uncomfortable.

 Do Your Own Research

-- Apply using the correct method – if you can’t do this, you aren’t reliable for organising your working life
+- Apply using the correct method – if you can’t do this, you aren’t reliable enough for this hectic industry

 - Attach the required material – if they want a Spotlight link and you don’t have one, you aren’t at the right stage of your career for that agency